PovertyAction/guides/CleaningGuide/02 Variable Management/01 Missing Values.md

 Work with the field RA to determine what values represent missing values in your data.
 For instance, sometimes -99 refers to “don’t know”.
 In that case, you will want to replace all -99 values with .d.
 It can be helpful to use the recode command to efficiently replace those values.

-It might be useful to use cb2html command to detect which missing values were used in the survey or any data entry error.
-There is also misstable summarize, as well as the user-written mdesc, and missings.
+It might be useful to use `missings` which can be installed through ssc.

 String variables with a missing value are shown as “” (called “blank”).
-When it is necessary to know why a string variable is missing, select standard strings are used: see [here](Link) for the IPA convention.